Manners of Tea Ceremony|How to dress, order of seating, and how to drink tea and eat sweets?

 May I attend a tea ceremony in clothes?

-When attending in Western-style clothing, white socks should be worn by both men and women.
+When attending in Western-style attire, white socks should be worn by both men and women.
 For men, formal attire such as a dark-colored, plain suit is appropriate.
 For women, pants style or skirts/dresses below the knee are preferable.
 Since tea ceremonies involve sitting on the floor, the length of a skirt should be just below the knees when sitting on the floor.
 If stockings are worn, white socks should be worn over them.
 It is also important to keep the amount of exposed skin to a minimum.

 When drinking tea served at a tea ceremony, the tea bowl is first passed around before sipping.
 This etiquette is meant to show humility and respect to the host by avoiding the front of the tea bowl.
 The tea bowls used in tea ceremonies have a front position that shows a beautiful design, and the master of the tea ceremony faces the front of the bowl toward the guest.
 In contrast, the guest turns the bowl to avoid the front of the bowl.